 A.10.1.1.1.4.1 Test Purpose and Environment

-The purpose of this test is to verify that the behavior of the random access procedure is according to the requirements and that the PRACH power settings and timing are within specified limits when subject to CCA.
+The purpose of this test is to verify that the behavior of the random access procedure is according to the requirements and that the MsgA PRACH, MsgA PUSCH power settings and timing are within specified limits when subject to CCA.
 This test will verify the requirements in clause 6.2.2A.3 and clause 7.1.2 in an AWGN model.

 For this test two cells are used, with the configuration of Cell 1 (E-UTRA PCell) specified in clause A.3.7.2.1 and Cell 2 configured as PSCell in FR1.
 Cell 1 is on a licensed band and cell 2 is subjected to CCA.
 Supported test parameters are shown in Table A.10.1.1.1.4.1-1.
 UE capable of EN-DC with PSCell in FR1 needs to be tested by using the parameters in Table A.10.1.1.1.4.1-2.